CodeFort: Robust Training for Code Generation Models: Problem Definition

 \begin{example} The VarRenamer perturbation, shown in Figure~\ref{fig: ori_partial_exp}, is a code perturbation $\pi$.
 It contains an infinite set of string transformations that specify 1) which variable name to change and 2) the new variable name.
 The former contains two choices: \code{n} and \code{i}.
 And the latter contains infinite choices of valid variable names. \end{example}

-We introduce two categories, \emph{context-free} and \emph{context-sensitive} perturbations, which serve as a high-level interface for generating perturbed datasets and facilitating robust training.
+We introduce two categories, \emph{context-free} and \emph{context-sensitive} perturbations, which serve as a high-level interface for robust training.
 We formalize the distinctive characteristics of these two categories in the following sections.